Our Curriculum & OFSTED

 How it works for us

-We observe the children at play on a daily basis and their choices and ideas inform the following week’s planning.
+We observe the children, their choices and their interests and formulate lines of development to challenge their learning and achievements.
 Our daily routines and planning are geared to embrace and enhance their individual interests, styles of learning and level of development.

 The EYFS requires all children to have a progress check when they start at an early years setting.
-This is a short written summary of your child’s development and can be shared with the health visitor at your child’s two year check.
+This is a short written summary of your child’s development.
 If you divide your child’s care with our setting and another professional, such as another nursery or child minder, the check is completed by the organisation or professional that spends most time with the child.

 Ofsted is the Office for Standards in Education, Children's Services and Skills.
 Ofsted is the Government regulator responsible for ensuring all education settings in the U.K. meet stringent standards in education as well as requirements such as ratios of staff to children, first aid trained members and the acceptable number of NVQ/GCSE qualified staff.